CharlesFabicki/Synonym.Finder/Readme.md

 - NLTK library
 - Tkinter library

-## Acknowledgments

-The Synonym Finder App was created by [Your Name] as a simple example application demonstrating the usage of NLTK and Tkinter libraries in Python.

 ## License

-This project is licensed under the License
+This project is licensed under the MIT License